 The test you take may include extra questions in the Reading or Listening section that do not count toward your score.
 These are either questions that enable ETS to make test scores comparable across administrations or new questions that help ETS determine how such questions function under actual testing conditions.

 Please read the timing instructions for the Reading Section carefully.
 The instructions will indicate how many passages you will receive and the amount of time you have to respond to questions for those passages.
 Be sure to pace yourself so that you have time to answer all the questions.

 A standard English language (QWERTY) computer keyboard is used for the test.
 We recommend that you practice typing on a QWERTY keyboard before taking the test.

 How to register for the TOEFL iBT® Test?

 Note: Your online scores will be available approximately 10 days after the test.

-If during the registration process, you have requested that your TOEFL iBT test scores are sent to a postal address/addresses, please bear in mind that they will be delivered approximately in a month after the test date.
+If during the registration process, you have requested that your TOEFL iBT test scores be sent to a postal address/addresses, please bear in mind that they will be delivered approximately a month after the test date.

 ©2024 UACS, All Rights Reserved